Whether you’re into culture, food or nature, there’s no shortage of awesome things to do in Trang, Thailand!

-To help you plan your travels to Trang, we’ve put together this guide with some general information to allow you to get the most out of your trip.
+To help you plan your travels to Trang province, we’ve put together this guide with some general information to allow you to get the most out of your trip.

-Being a city, there’s plenty of great places to stay in Trang, with accommodation to suit any budget.
+Being a city, there are plenty of great places to stay in Trang, with accommodation to suit any budget.

 Located very close to the centre of town, Sleeper House is a great place for backpackers to stay in Trang.

 There’s a mix of dorms and private rooms, with a nice social area and wifi throughout.